 Latin is never boring and offers you the chance to be different.
 There is language work and grammar, literature to read and appreciate, historical and political backdrops to savour.
-It complements many other popular A Levels, such as English, History, Languages, Religious Studies, Politics, and Sociology.
+It complements many other popular A Levels, such as English, History, Languages, Religious Studies and Politics.

 Lessons are relaxed and fun and you will enjoy the benefits of small class teaching which use the latest technology can offer.
 Latin also rewards someone who is prepared to work.
-Results have been excellent with 100% of students achieving A-A in 2019-2022.
+Results have been excellent.